Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/data.rst

 This will copy the MER_RR__1PRLRA20120407_112751_000026243113_00253_52853_0364.N1 product from the sandbox to the home folder.

+.. |logo| image:: assets/rdf_logo.png
+    :width: 20pt
+    :height: 20pt

 The ciop-copy [#f2]_ utility does more than simply copying HTTP URLs, it can also consume the catalogue entry RDF URL as input.
-Go back to the web interface, and click on Metadata tab, and on the RDF logo.
+Go back to the web interface, and click on Metadata tab, and on the RDF logo |logo|.
 This will open the MERIS product catalogue entry in the RDF format.
 Copy that URL and use it as argument to ciop-copy:

 .. code-block:: bash